Redfearn-Justin/Psychic_Game/README.md

 * Guess correctly?
 Your score goes up!
 Good job.

 * Run out of guesses?
-The computer has won but don't fret, the game refreshes automatically.
+Houdini has won but don't fret, the game refreshes automatically.
 Get back out there and try your hand against the computer again!